-Weddings are a joyous occasion filled with love, celebration- and music!
+Weddings are a joyous occasion filled with love, celebration - and music!
 This includes traditional melodies, love ballads, and party tunes.
-From the ceremony all the way through the reception, you'll have to choose which songs for what time.
-No pressure, but these songs will be connected to lifetime memories!
+From the ceremony through the reception, you'll have to choose which songs to be played.
 We want to help by taking you through the day of events with music so you'll know what to expect.
-It’ll be easier to keep track of all of the songs you need by following our complete music checklist.
+It’ll be easier to keep track of all of the songs you need by following this complete music checklist.

 Bonus - we've compiled Best Wedding Reception Songs for each event!

 Wedding Ceremony Songs: Walk Down the Aisle Songs

 The moment you and your partner have been waiting for - to get married!
 It's your time to walk down the aisle and live happily ever after.
 For this momentous occasion, select music to reflect this celebration.
 Talk with your partner about the type of music you both would like for the ceremony.
 Consider both personal preferences and traditional ceremony melodies you may like to have.